syl20bnr/spacemacs-elpa-mirror/melpa/ox-bibtex-chinese-readme.txt

 [[./snapshots/ox-bibtex-chinese.gif]]

 ** Installation
-ox-bibtex-chinese is now available from the famous emacs package repo [[http://melpa.milkbox.net/][melpa]], so the recommended way is to install it through emacs package management system.
+ox-bibtex-chinese is now available from the famous Emacs package repo [[http://melpa.milkbox.net/][melpa]], so the recommended way is to install it through Emacs package management system.

 ** Usage
 1. Install bibtex2html to your system
-2. Configure emacs
+2. Configure Emacs
    #+BEGIN_EXAMPLE
    (require 'org)
    (require 'ox-bibtex)